Minimum quantity Discount

 barrier repair

-Treat your best friend to a luxurious, personalized gift set that blends style with advanced skincare.
-This beautifully curated collection features everything she needs to feel pampered, with one special twist—*you* get to choose the perfect cleanser to match her unique skincare needs!
+Treat your best friend to a luxurious, personalized Best Friend Gift Set that blends style with advanced skincare.
+This beautifully curated collection features everything they need to feel pampered, with one special twist—*you* get to choose the perfect cleanser to match their unique skincare needs!
 Customize this gift set to make it as thoughtful and tailored as your friendship.

 What’s Inside

-Choose the Perfect Cleanser for Her Skin
+DermExcel Cleanser - Choose the Perfect Cleanser for Their Skin

-• Renewal Cleanser: A potent treatment cleanser designed to rejuvenate the skin by exfoliating dead cells and protecting against pollution and aging.
+• Renewal Facial Cleanser: A potent treatment cleanser designed to rejuvenate the skin by exfoliating dead cells and protecting against pollution and aging.
 Ideal for brightening and renewing her complexion.

 • Pore Control Cleanser: For oily or acne-prone skin, this cleanser features 3% Salicylic Acid to control oil, clear clogged pores, and reduce breakouts, while soothing with medical-grade Aloe Vera.